Charges for managed isolation

 - Diplomats and consular staff, including their families, and official foreign government representatives will be exempt.

-To demonstrate you are exempt, download and fill out the fee and waiver form and send it to the email provided on the form.
+To demonstrate you are exempt, you need to download and fill out the fee and waiver form and send it to the email provided on the form.

 Applications to waive charges for managed isolation will be considered on a case-by-case basis.
-Waivers will be available in cases of undue financial hardship and other special circumstances.
+Waivers may be available in cases of undue financial hardship and other special circumstances.
 These special circumstances could include: